 In HYDRO 1 and 6, water is produced for irrigation.
 Within this scope, necessary water quality for irrigation was evaluated at the European scale.
 Irrigation water quality should have the specifications stated in the Proposal for "Regulation of the European Parliament and of the Council on Minimum Requirements for Water Reuse - COM (2018) 337" and "The Urban Waste Water Treatment Directive (91/271/EEC, UWWTD)".
-Based on the COM (2018) 337, minimum reclaimed water qualities can be categorized under 4 classes based on the crop type.
-The quality of the irrigation water is determined by biological and physicochemical parameters which are E. coli, Legionella, nematodes, total coliphages, BOD5, turbidity and TSS.
-Each class has different limit values for the aforementioned parameters.
+Based on the COM (2018) 337, minimum requirements of reclaimed water for agricultural irrigation are grouped in 4 classes.
+Each class is characterized by biological and physicochemical quality requirements (e.g. E. coli, Legionella, nematodes, total coliphages, BOD5, turbidity and TSS), type of crops which can be irrigated, irrigation method and indicative technology target to achieve the quality standards.